 As shown below, the overall index’s strong return can mask weakness in its subsets:

 Source: Parametric, Factset

 For illustration purposes only.
 Not a recommendation to buy or sell any security.
 It is not possible to invest directly in an index.

 Parametric’s Custom Core strategies are designed to provide flexible, tax-efficient equity index exposure.
 “Tax alpha” is how we quantify the value of active tax-management.
 Here, we explore the two key drivers of tax alpha - the overall market return and cross-sectional stock volatility.

-One of the primary drivers of tax efficiency in a Tax-Managed Custom CoreTM account comes from tax-loss harvesting.
-The Parametric portfolio manager will sell a basket of securities the majority of which are sold at a loss, and simultaneously replace them with a different basket of purchased securities.
+One of the primary drivers of tax efficiency in a tax-managed Custom Core® account comes from tax-loss harvesting.
+Parametric portfolio managers will sell the majority of a basket of securities at a loss and simultaneously replace it with a different basket of purchased securities.
 The trade results in net tax losses for the client, which can offset capital gains realized by other parts of the portfolio, such as hedge funds.

 The views expressed in these posts are those of the authors and are current only through the date stated.
 These views are subject to change at any time based upon market or other conditions, and Parametric and its affiliates disclaim any responsibility to update such views.
 These views may not be relied upon as investment advice and, because investment decisions for Parametric are based on many factors, may not be relied upon as an indication of trading intent on behalf of any Parametric strategy.
 The discussion herein is general in nature and is provided for informational purposes only.
 There is no guarantee as to its accuracy or completeness.
 Past performance is no guarantee of future results.
 All investments are subject to the risk of loss.